Colorado Car Accident Lawyers

 Auto accident can range from minor fender-benders to high-speed collisions, and because of this, the range of injuries that result from car accidents can also range from minor to major.
 A few of the more commonly suffered types of injuries include:

-- Head Injuries: Head injuries can range from minor concussions all the way up to major internal brain and skull damage.
+Head injuries can range from minor concussions all the way up to major internal brain and skull damage.
 If you think that you may have suffered a head injury, it is important to seek medical attention as soon as possible.
 For one, symptoms of head injuries don’t always immediately present themselves, so erring on the safe side is advisable.
 Also, head injuries that are left untreated can lead to major complications down the road.

-- Cuts and Bruises: When you are in an accident, the items inside your car can become projectiles in an instant.
+When you are in an accident, the items inside your car can become projectiles in an instant.
 Things like cell phones, kids’ toys, or house keys can fly around and cause serious injuries.
 In addition, accidents that occur at higher speeds often result in broken glass from windshields in windows that can cause deep lacerations in the skin requiring stitches or more serious medical attention to completely address.

-- Broken Bones: The force generated by auto collisions is enough to cause serious bone breaks.
+The force generated by auto collisions is enough to cause serious bone breaks.
 Broken bones can require surgeries and rehab to completely address, and even with these measures, can leave victims with permanent disabilities.

 What Our Car Accident Lawyers May Do For You